alex-sharifi/linux-tips/README.md

 - `[!characters]` matches any character that is not a member of the set of `characters`.
 - Wildcards always expand in sorted order.<sup>pg 54</sup>

+# What is the shell?

+> The shell is just an ordinary program like `date` or `who`, although it can do some remarkable things.
+The fact that the shell sits between you and the facilities of the kernel has real benefits.
+There are three main ones:

+- Filename shorthands: pick up a whole set of filenames as arguments to a program by specifying a pattern for the names - the shell will find the names to match your pattern
+- Input-output redirection: arrange for the output of any program to go into a file instead of onto the terminal, and for the input to come from a file instead of the terminal.
+Input and output can even be connected to other programs.

 # Useful Linux Commands

 - Utilities